 If continuation coverage is elected, the coverage must be identical to the coverage provided under the employer's Plan to similarly situated non-COBRA beneficiaries.
 This means that if the coverage for similarly situated non-COBRA beneficiaries is modified, coverage for the individual on continuation will be modified.

 The initial premium payment for continuation coverage is due by the 45th day after coverage is elected.
 The initial premium includes charges back to the date the continuation coverage began.
 All other premiums are due on the first of the month for which the premium is paid, subject to a 31 day grace period.
-The COBRA Service Provider must provide the individual with a quote of the total monthly premium.
+The employer or COBRA Service Provider must provide the individual with a quote of the total monthly premium.

 Premium for continuation coverage may be increased, however, the premium may not be increased more than once in any determination period.
 The determination period is a 12 month period which is established by this Plan.

-The monthly premium payment to this Plan for continuing coverage must be submitted directly to the COBRA Service Provider.
+The monthly premium payment to this Plan for continuing coverage must be submitted directly to the employer or COBRA Service Provider.
 This monthly premium may include the employee's share and any portion previously paid by the employer.
 The monthly premium must be a reasonable estimate of the cost of providing coverage under this Plan for similarly situated non-COBRA beneficiaries.
 The premium for COBRA continuation coverage may include a 2% administration charge.
 However, for qualified beneficiaries who are receiving up to 11 months additional coverage (beyond the first 18 months) due to disability extension (and not a second qualifying event), the premium for COBRA continuation coverage may be up to 150% of the applicable premium for the additional months.
 Qualified beneficiaries who do not take the additional 11 months of special coverage will pay up to 102% of the premium cost.

 Other Information

-Additional information regarding rights and obligations under this Plan and under federal law may be obtained by contacting the COBRA Service Provider or Humana.
+Additional information regarding rights and obligations under this Plan and under federal law may be obtained by contacting the Plan Administrator or the COBRA Service Provider.

-It is important for the covered person or qualified beneficiary to keep the Plan Administrator, COBRA Service Provider and Humana informed of any changes in marital status, or a change of address.
+It is important for the covered person or qualified beneficiary to keep the COBRA Service Provider, Plan Administrator and Humana informed of any changes in marital status, or a change of address.

 PLAN CONTACT INFORMATION

-Humana Health Plan, Inc.
+Chard Snyder Humana Health Plan, Inc.

-Billing/Enrollment Department
+6867 Cintas Blvd Billing/Enrollment Department

-101 E. Main Street
+Mason, OH 45040 101 E. Main Street

-Louisville, KY 40202
+Telephone: 888-993-4646 Louisville, KY 40202

 Toll-Free: 1-800-872-7207

+Northern Kentucky University

+708 Lucas Administration Center

+Nunn Drive

+Highland Heights, KY 41099

+Telephone: 859-572-5200

 Continuation of Benefits